uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 # Income Tax (Making Tax Digital) end-to-end service guide

 Version 2.7 issued March 2022

+**Note:** This guide is currently under review to ensure it better meets the needs of software providers.
 ***

 This service guide describes HMRC’s Making Tax Digital (MTD) for Income Tax and explains how developers can connect their software to the MTD APIs.